thd-research/calf-rl-mobile-robot/README.md

 ## Bibtex cite

-If you use our code for you projects please give us a credit: and here the bibtex entry for our repo
+If you use our code for your projects, please give us a credit: and here is the Bibtex entry for our repo

 ```
 @misc{calfrobot2024,